Pusendra/News-Detector/README.md

 - Clone this repository or download as a zip file
 - Incase you downloaded as a zip, unzip it
 - Open Google Chrome
+ -Make sure your developer mode is on on google chrome which is in top right corner
 - Go to `chrome://extensions`
 - Click on `Load Unpacked` which you can see in the top left side.
 - Select the path where you cloned/downloaded this project.